TikTok answers three big cybersecurity fears about the app

 The app is already banned in India, which took action in 2020 against the app and dozens of other Chinese platforms.

-But a US ban on TikTok though could have a huge impact on the platform, since typically US allies often fall in step with such decisions.
+But a US ban on TikTok could have a huge impact on the platform, since typically US allies often fall in step with such decisions.

 That was apparent when the US successfully led calls to block Chinese telecom giant Huawei from being deployed in 5G infrastructure - again, based on theoretical risks.